loginid1/nodejs-express-management-api/README.md

 Once the token is created, it must be signed with ES256 algorithm using the API credential private key.

 ### How to find out which scope is required?
 Each backend-to-backend application that accesses an API must be granted a specific scope.
 Scopes are permissions that should be granted by the owner.
 To see the required scope for each endpoint, check out the Management API reference.
-For example, the Delete a user by username endpoint requires the scope `users:delete`.
+For example, the Delete a user by username endpoint requires the scope `users.delete`.

 ### Token security and lifetime
 Each Management API token must contain a `nonce` key which ensures that it is expired once the request is sent.
 The same token cannot be used to make a new request.
 Create a new access token when a new request is made.